HouseTrip/housetrip.github.com/_posts/2014-09-10-decoupling-javascript-apps-using-pub-sub-pattern.md

 Another problem you'll find using that approach is that you'll have to mock lot of stuff in your tests, becoming a nightmare in large applications.

-So now that we know the problems of this aroach, let's have a look at how we can improve this code using the **Publish/Subscribe** pattern.
+So now that we know the problems of this approach, let's have a look at how we can improve this code using the **Publish/Subscribe** pattern.

 ## First things first: what's the Publish/Subscribe pattern?